OWASP/owasp.github.io/pages/supporters/benefits.md

 ### Global AppSec Corporate Event Exhibitor/Sponsorship Subsidy

-Up to USD 2,500 of your Corporate Supporter fee can be applied towards a Global AppSec exhibitor/sponsorship package.
+Up to USD 2,500 of your Corporate Supporter fee can be applied towards a Global AppSec exhibitor package.

 | Package | Standard | Regional | Startup |
 | -- | :--: | :--: | :--: |